DataDog/puppet-datadog-agent/CONTRIBUTING.md

 ### Integration testing

-This project uses [kitchen](https://kitchen.ci/) as its integration tests engine.
-To really verify integration tests, you should have [vagrant](https://www.vagrantup.com/) installed on your machine as it is used as driver-engine.
+This project uses [Kitchen](https://github.com/test-kitchen/test-kitchen) as its integration tests engine.
+To really verify integration tests, you should have [Vagrant](https://www.vagrantup.com/) installed on your machine as it is used as a driver-engine.

 Kitchen allows you to test specific recipes described in [kitchen.yml](./kitchen.yml).
-For now, there is only a basic one on ubuntu but that should be enough to develop others or to add features in TDD.
+For now, there is only a basic one on Ubuntu, but that should be enough to develop others or to add features in TDD.

 To list available targets, you can use the `list` command: